fhsjaagshs/mystic/README.md

         # it should not conflict with any column names in your app (obviously)
       end

-      def database
+      def raw
       	# RETURNS Hash of Hashes (eg { "development" => { ... config here ... }
-        # defaults to loaded config from config/database.yml
+      	# this has must have symbol keys.
       end

-      def postgres
+      def database
     	# RETURNS Hash
+        # processes the value from Mystic::Configuration#raw
+        # into a hash suitable for sending to Postgres
-        # connection hashmap for Mystic::Postgres.new
+        # as a connection options
       end

       def pool
         # RETURNS Hash
         # configuration hash for the connection pool
-        # the connection pool is an instance of AccessStack***
+        # the connection pool is an instance of Mystic::AccessStack
       end
     end